 According to the Journal of Medicine and Science in Sports and Exercise, improving your running form allows your body to move with greater efficiency with less exertion.
 This means that fine-tuning your form can allow you to pour more energy into your endurance and speed.

-So if you’re looking to perfect your form, it’s vital that your upper body remains upright, with elbows bent at a 90-degree angle.
+So if you’re looking to perfect your form and improve your speed, it’s vital that your upper body remains upright, with elbows bent at a 90-degree angle.
 For bonus points, try to avoid tilting your head or slumping your shoulders.
-Filming yourself running is a great way to spot exactly where your form can use improvement.
+If you’re wondering how to run better and longer, filming yourself running is a great way to spot exactly where your form can use improvement.

 2. Start Strength Training

-Strength training is important to master.
+Strength training is important to master in order to become a faster runner.
 It will allow you to dramatically improve your endurance and speed.
 Building up your muscles can also bring your form into better alignment, which reduces the risk of injury.
 Ideally, runners should regularly train their upper and lower body.

 Plyometric training — which includes exercises such as box jumps, burpees, tuck jumps, and squat jumps — engages your fast-twitch muscle fibers.
 It helps build speed and power by training your muscles to contract at a more efficient rate.
-Fast-twitch muscle fibers support powerful, explosive movement, whereas slow-twitch muscle fibers are geared to support endurance activities.
+Fast-twitch muscle fibers support powerful, explosive movement, whereas slow-twitch muscle fibers are geared to support endurance activities and longer distances.
 Hone your slow-twitch muscle fibers with long-duration, lower intensity repetition training.
-Studies demonstrate that integrating 2-3 low-to-moderate strength training sessions into your weekly exercise regimen can benefit your running performance.
+Studies demonstrate that integrating 2-3 low-to-moderate strength training sessions into your weekly exercise regimen can improve your running speed and performance.

 Runners should also remember to prioritize exercises that support flexibility, particularly in the knees, ankles, and hips.
 All too often, these are the most common victims of running-related injuries.
 Ideal joint-flexibility improvement exercises include elevated heel squats, tibialis raises, and Nordic hamstring curls.